nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - 2a1.
 Teacher’s Pet shows a message indicating student’s attendance is already marked as present.

         Use case ends.

-#### Use case: **Allocate a slot for future class**

-**MSS**

-1. Teacher requests to find the next available slot for class.
-2. Teacher discusses with the student about whether the proposed slot is possible.
-3. Teacher [edits](#use-case-edit-a-students-class-date) the student record with the next class date.

-**Extensions**

-- 2a.
-The student cannot make it on the proposed slot.
-  - Step 1-2 is repeated until a mutually-agreed slot is found.

-    Use case resumes at step 3.

 ### Non-Functional Requirement